brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 ![Create a Thread and Tag it!](./images/createThread.gif)

-This App gives us interesting data structures to serve us as an example:
+We are going to work on a very simple example because our goal here is to explain about our architecture, but this App can give you interesting data structures to serve as an example to deeper study:

 1. A paginated list - Messages
 2. A non paginated list - Threads